WNIT (TV): History

 WNIT's antenna and transmitter were purchased from KFIZ-TV in Fond du Lac, Wisconsin, after that station went dark in November 1972.
 The station first signed on the air in February 1974 (the "-TV" suffix was used in the call letters from 1974 to 1989).
 Prior to the station's launch, PBS programs had been offered to the market's commercial stations on a per-program basis, while Chicago member station WTTW was available over-the-air in the extreme western portions of the market.
 Channel 34's original studio facilities were located at the Elkhart Area Career Center on California Road in Elkhart.

 On February 26, 2008, the klystron tube that powered WNIT's transmitter failed, which reduced WNIT's analog signal strength to only 15 percent of its normal 1.38 million-watt effective radiated power.
 The transmitter's major signal amplifiers subsequently failed on March 25, completely disabling the station's analog signal.
 With analog broadcasting due to end in the United States in 2009, the station opted to broadcast solely in digital.
 Most viewers did not lose access to WNIT programming due to the high penetration of cable and satellite television in the area.

 On January 11, 2009, a fire severely damaged WNIT's administrative offices in Elkhart; there were no injuries resulting from the fire and the station's broadcast facilities and programming were unaffected.
 Local program production continued at the Elkhart Area Career Center and the station's administrative offices moved to a temporary location in the Tower Building on West Franklin Street in downtown Elkhart.

 This arrangement continued until May 11, 2010, when WNIT moved to CBS affiliate WSBT-TV (channel 22)'s former studio on Lafayette and Jefferson streets in downtown South Bend.
 On December 17, 2008, WNIT had acquired and taken possession of the 30000 sqft facility with the assistance of an in-kind donation by WSBT's owner, Schurz Communications; that station had moved to new facilities in Mishawaka in September 2008.

-In December 2020, the station re-branded as PBS Michiana and adopted the current PBS logo.
+In December 2020, the station rebranded as PBS Michiana and adopted the current PBS logo.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

+WNIT began broadcasting digitally on channel 35 on April 30, 2003.

 Analog-to-digital conversion

 WNIT's analog signal, over UHF channel 34, shut down on March 25, 2008, due to the problems with its analog transmitter.
-The station's digital signal remained on its pre-transition UHF channel 35, using PSIP to display the station's virtual channel as its former UHF analog channel 34.
+The station's digital signal remained on its pre-transition UHF channel 35, using virtual channel 34.